abhijitnr/wheather-app/README.md

-# Wheather App
+# Weather App

 ## About the app

-In this wheather app you can see the current wheather of your location and also you can search the location based on your interest.
+In this weather app you can see the current weather of your location and also you can search the location based on your interest.
-You can also see the wheather for entire week.
+You can also see the weather for entire week.

 ## Features implemented

-- Current location wheather report
+- Current location weather report
 - Search your required location
-- Weekly wheather report
+- Weekly weather report
-- Daily wheather report
+- Daily weather report
 - Google map based on your location

 ## Tech-Stack used